 In evaluating nominees to serve as directors on the Board and in accordance with the Company's Corporate Governance Guidelines, the Nominating and Corporate Governance Committee selects candidates with the appropriate skills and characteristics required of Board members.
-Pertinent to this inquiry is the following non-exhaustive list of factors: candidate's business or professional experience; integrity and judgment; records of public service; ability to devote sufficient time to the affairs of the Company; diversity of professional and cultural experience; gender and ethnic background; age; skills; occupation; and understanding of financial statements and financial reporting systems.
+Pertinent to this inquiry is the following nonexhaustive list of factors: candidate's business or professional experience; integrity and judgment; records of public service; ability to devote sufficient time to the affairs of the Company; diversity of professional and cultural experience; gender and ethnic background; age; skills; occupation; and understanding of financial statements and financial reporting systems.
 In addition, our Nominating and Corporate Governance Committee has adopted a policy, referred to generally as the "Rooney Rule" of interviewing and considering in good faith at least one ethnically or gender diverse candidate for each open position as a nominee for our Board of Directors and any senior executive position at the Company.
-These factors, together with the director qualifications criteria noted in the Governance committee in assessing potential new directors.
+These factors, together with the director qualifications criteria noted in the Governance section of this proxy statement, are considered by the Nominating and Corporate Governance Committee in assessing potential new directors.